-Long durations of low relative humidities and possible high dispersions.
+Long durations of low relative humidities combined with high ERC values.

 Boundary area of Arkansas, Louisiana, and Texas

 Very High probability of large fire growth.
 Fires can be fuel and or terrain driven with low wind speeds.
 Fine fuel moistures continue to be extremely dry.
 Any new starts have the potential to become a large fire.
 Winds from thunderstorms could pose control problems.